Koh Ker

-Koh Ker (ប្រាសាទកោះកេរ្ដិ៍, Brasat Kaôh Kértĕ /km/) is a remote archaeological site in northern Cambodia about 120 km away from Siem Reap and the ancient site of Angkor.
+Koh Ker (ប្រាសាទកោះកេរ្ដិ៍, Prasat Kaôh Kértĕ /km/) is a remote archaeological site in northern Cambodia about 120 km away from Siem Reap and the ancient site of Angkor.
 It is a jungle filled region that is sparsely populated.
 More than 180 sanctuaries were found in a protected area of 81 km2.
 Only about two dozen monuments can be visited by tourists because most of the sanctuaries are hidden in the forest and the whole area is not fully demined.

 Koh Ker is the modern name for an important city of the Khmer empire.
 In inscriptions the town is mentioned as Lingapura (city of lingams) or Chok Gargyar (translated as city of glance, or as iron tree forest).

 Under the reign of the kings Jayavarman IV and Harshavarman II Koh Ker was briefly the capital of the whole empire (928-944 AD).
 Jayavarman IV enforced an ambitious building program.
 An enormous water-tank and about forty temples were constructed under his rule.
 The most significant templecomplex, a double sanctuary (Prasat Thom/Prang), follows a linear plan and not a concentric one like most of the temples of the Khmer kings.
 Unparalleled is the 36 m-high seventiered pyramid, which most probably served as state temple of Jayavarman IV.
 Also impressive are the shrines with the twometer 2 m high lingas.

 Under Jayavarman IV, the style of Koh Ker was developed and the art of sculpture reached a pinnacle.
 A great variety of statues were chiseled.
 Because of its remoteness, the site of Koh Ker was plundered many times by looters.
 Sculptures of Koh Ker can be found not only in different museums, but also in private collections.
 Masterpieces of Koh Ker are offered occasionally at auctions.
 These pieces, in present times, are considered stolen art.

 The site is about two and half hours away from Siem Reap, and guests can stay in the nearby village of Seyiong, 10 km from the temples where there are a number of guests houses.
 Travellers can also stay in Koh Ker Jungle Lodge Homestay, a sustainable tourism project built in the village of Koh Ker in 2009.
 The Koh Ker community in May 2019 open a basic wooden community rest house in the village.

 The site of Koh Ker was inscribed on the UNESCO World Heritage List on 17 September 2023 during the 45th session of the World Heritage Committee in Riyadh, Saudi Arabia.